GUIDE: COVID-19 financial relief and support in Canada

 The COVID-19 pandemic has far-reaching effects on all aspects of our lives, including personal finances.

-According to a survey of 2000 Canadians conducted by the MNP Consulting in January 2020, over half are on the verge of insolvency.
+According to a survey of 2000 Canadians conducted by MNP Consulting in 2021, over 30% are on the verge of insolvency.
 With a wave of layoffs and furloughs, this figure has most likely increased in recent weeks.
 In fact, almost 1 million Canadians applied for Employment Insurance as of the beginning of April 2020.

 In times like these, Canadians are increasingly anxious about their financial future.
 This is a normal feeling.
 Many of us will need to take new and unfamiliar steps to manage our financial situations.